 We offer the following talks and lectures.

 The most important step in designing a user interface for a desktop or web-based application is to design a coherent, task-focused conceptual model.
 Unfortunately, this step is often skipped in software development.
 The result is incoherent, arbitrary, overly-complex applications that expose irrelevant concepts to users.
 Longer versions of the class include a hands-on exercise in performing Object/Actions analysis for a simple application.
-The class is based on the author's latest book, Conceptual Models: Core to Good Design, published in November 2011.
+The class is based on the author's latest book, Conceptual Models: core to the design of interactive applications, published in November 2011.
 1-3 hrs (adjustable) [View Video]

 This course covers why it is important to understand users and their tasks, and how to conduct research aimed at doing so.
 It covers methods of gathering and analyzing data, and ways of representing users and their tasks.
 It includes hands-on class exercises in applying the methods.
 Half day.